Attestation and Verification

 Workload extensions (WASM)

-Each deployed WASM application adds its own extensions:
+Each deployed WASM application gets its own leaf certificate (selected via SNI) carrying per-app extensions:

 | OID | Content |